Part 1. How to Deploy Your App

 Conclusion

-You now know the basics DevOps, software delivery, and deploying apps.
+You now know the basics of deploying apps.
 Here are the 6 key takeaways from this blog post:

 You should never expose apps running on a personal computer to the outside world